Prairie, Mississippi

-Prairie is an unincorporated community in Monroe County, Mississippi, United States.
+Prairie, (formerly known as Prairie Station), is an unincorporated community in Monroe County, Mississippi, United States.

 Prairie is located west of Aberdeen on Mississippi Highway 382.

-A variant name is "Prairie Station".
+History

+Prairie is located along the CPKC Railway ex Kansas City Southern Railway and was incorporated in 1908.
+It was disincorporated at an unknown date.

+In 1900, Prairie had a population of 122.

+A post office operated under the name Prairie Station from 1860 to 1895 and began operating under the name Prairie in 1895.

+Prairie is served by the Prairie Community Center.

+The Lenoir Plantation is located outside of Prairie and is listed on the National Register of Historic Places.
+It is the only surviving example of a Classical Revival home in Mississippi.
+The home was the site of a skirmish between Union Army soldiers under the command of George E. Waring Jr. and Confederate forces during the American Civil War.

 Gulf Ordnance Plant

 From 1942 to 1945, Prairie was the site of the Gulf Ordnance Plant, one of the largest ammunition manufacturing plants of World War II.
+The plant was managed by Procter and Gamble.
 Up to 10,000 workers—mostly women—were employed at the plant, which manufactured 20, 40, 57, and 67 millimeter shells, rocket launchers, 100-pound bombs and naval tracer ammunition.

-It has been estimated that the Gulf Ordnance Plant supplied nearly a quarter of the munitions used by the U.S. Armed Forces during World War II.
+During World War II, the ordnance plant was the second-largest employer in the state, behind the Ingalls Shipyard.

 The plant was abandoned following the war.
-Mississippi State University runs an experimental cattle ranch on part of the old plant, while the rest lies in ruins.
+Mississippi State University runs an experimental cattle ranch on part of the former plant, while the rest lies in ruins.